StorSimple Virtual Array system requirements

 1 No inbound ports need to be opened on the public Internet.

-Ensure that the firewall does not modify or decrypt any SSL traffic between the StorSimple device and Azure.
+Ensure that the firewall does not modify or decrypt any TLS traffic between the StorSimple device and Azure.

 URL patterns for firewall rules